Cart

 How Often to Water Mother of Thousands

 When watering your Mother of Thousands, less is more.
 These succulents thrive in dry conditions and can handle drought well.
 Water thoroughly, letting the soil soak completely, then let it dry out before watering again.
 In spring and summer, water every two to three weeks.
-In fall and winter, reduce watering to once a month or even less as the plant's growth slows down and it needs less moisture.

 Signs of Overwatering and Underwatering